-During 2016 Leeds Art Gallery will embark on new collection research projects, delving deeper into the history and significance of the collection.
+During the closure period Leeds Art Gallery is embarking on new research projects, delving deeper into the history and significance of the collection.

 The Leeds Cotman Collection:

 A new research programme supported by the Esmée Fairbairn Foundation supports the study of British landscape painting, in celebration of the artist John Sell Cotman (1782 – 1842), one of the finest watercolour painters of the 19th century.